hyultis/Hyultis_Game_Engine/README.md

 ### Shaders

 Vulkano shader need to be present a compile time, you need to copy the default one from <root>/HGE/tests.
-They can be modified be need to keep they default input/ouput.
+They can be modified but need to keep they default input/ouput.

 You can create new one if you want them to have different input, but in this case you also need to create new ShaderStructHolder for it.
-Different output implied subpass chcange, it's not supported but adding new pass is not complex.
+Different output implies subpass change, it's not supported but adding new pass is not complex.

 "screen" shaders is run on all the screen one time.